 Te Tātua o Kahukura

-Te Tātua o Kahukura is a two year project that seeks to collaboratively develop evidence based understanding and awareness of the capacity building needs of Māori and Indigenous doctoral students.
-The project explores processes of academic sponsoring that creates pathways for senior scholars and researchers to provide advocacy and opportunities for early career Māori and Indigenous scholars.
+Te Tātua o Kahukura was a two year project that sought to collaboratively develop evidence based understanding and awareness of the capacity building needs of Māori and Indigenous doctoral students.
+The project explored processes of academic sponsoring that creates pathways for senior scholars and researchers to provide advocacy and opportunities for early career Māori and Indigenous scholars.